gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Set-AIPFileLabel.md

 C:\temp\Test.docx Skipped Justification Required
 ```

-This command attempts to set a confidential label to the file C:\Temp\Test.docx.
-However this file was labeled as Secret, and the policy requires a justification when downgrading a label.
+This command attempts to set a label to the file C:\Temp\Test.docx.
+However, because of the label specified, this action xxxxxxxthis file was labeled as Secret, and the policy requires a justification when downgrading a label.
 Therefore the file was skipped, and we receives a Error Message of Justification Required.
 A more general use of this functionality would be if we want to apply a label to all files in a folder, but without downgrading any
 existing labeled file.